uselesstechjunks/leetcode/docs/source/ml/basisexp.rst

 	* The situation is often worse if we move to higher dimensions, as the proportion of points around the exterior increases in higher dimension.

 .. note::
-	* With these in mind, a polynomial of smaller order often works best, such as cubic polynomials.
+	* With these in mind, a polynomial of smaller degree often works best, such as cubic polynomials.

 		.. math:: x\overset{h}\mapsto[1,x,x^2,x^3]
-	* However, lower degree polynomials fit to the entire data shows higher error rate due to increased bias.
+	* However, they often show higher error rate due to increased bias.

-Piece-wise Functions
+Piece-wise Polynomials
 ==================================================================================
 .. note::
 	* We can split the input domain into :math:`M` regions using **knots**, :math:`\xi_1,\cdots,\xi_{M-1}`.